owncloud/core/issue_template.md

 For reporting potential security issues please see https://owncloud.org/security/

 To make it possible for us to help you please fill out below information carefully.

+Before reporting any issues please make sure that you're using the latest available version for your major branch (e.g. 9.0.x), see https://owncloud.org/changelog/
 -->
 ### Steps to reproduce
 1.